fricklerhandwerk/nix-security-tracker/infra/README.md

 Deployments happen automatically via GitHub Actions.
 Whenever a merge happens on the `main` branch, a GitHub Action runs that updates the staging deployment of the tracker (tracker-staging.security.nixos.org).
 Similarly, merges on the `production` branch get automatically applied to tracker.security.nixos.org.

+## Updating dependencies

+Nixpkgs is [updated weekly](../.github/workflows/bump.yaml), tracking a stable release channel.
+We chose this to avoid updates surprisingly requiring reboots, which we'd notice only on failing deployment.

+Maintainers should migrate to unstable when the [release preparations are announced on Discourse](https://discourse.nixos.org/search?q=release%20cycle%20%23announcements%20in%3Atitle%20order%3Alatest_topic), reboot, and later switch back to stable once it's released.

 ## Secrets

 Secrets are managed using [Agenix](https://github.com/ryantm/agenix).